jens1o/jens-hausdorf.de/content/posts/01-hello-world/index.md

 Then, Covid came.
 The school was closed at first.
-I learned self-responsibility and self-organization here.
+I learned self-responsibility and self-organization around this time.
 That worked quite well, and it was a chill time.

 During the summer vacation in 2020, I worked at Mozilla and got to write Rust as well as C++ code professionally.